Algester

 AreaSearch analysis reveals Algester recording weaker employment conditions than most comparable areas nationwide

-Algester has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate was 6.3% as of the past year, with an estimated employment growth of 1.3%.
+Algester has an educated workforce with significant representation in essential services sectors.
+The unemployment rate was 6.3% as of June 2025, with an estimated employment growth of 1.3% over the past year.

 Frequently Asked Questions - Employment